codepath/android_guides/Floating-Action-Buttons.md

 ## Usage

-There are many popular libraries for making the implementation of floating actions quick and easy.
+There are many libraries intended to make building floating action buttons quick and easy.
 The two most popular ones are [makovkastar/FloatingActionButton](https://github.com/makovkastar/FloatingActionButton) and [futuresimple/android-floating-action-button](https://github.com/futuresimple/android-floating-action-button).

 ### With FloatingActionButton